Architizer takes a look

 at the late Apple demigod Steve Jobs' childhood home in Palo Alto, Calif., a Joseph Eichler

--designed modernist dwelling similar to the one pictured above, "whose standardized, yet expressive design would influence the simplicity and elegance of Apple’s products."
+-built modernist dwelling similar to the one pictured above, "whose standardized, yet expressive design would influence the simplicity and elegance of Apple’s products."

 The Guardian gets its graph on